 Other previously approved events that could cause scheduling conflicts during the same period and cause over extension of the City's resources.

 The City may impose additional requirements or conditions necessary to protect the public interest by ensuring traffic management, security of property, or the health and safety of the public.

+In reviewing an application, the City may consult with, impose requirements and conditions required or recommended by, or require the approval of other appropriate entities, including but not limited to Bear River Health Department, the North Park Police Department, and Smithfield Fire/EMS.

 4.70.070 Insurance Required